An ovarian cancer treatment, designed to help maintain the effects of chemotherapy, has been approved by NICE for use in the Cancer Drugs Fund (CDF).

 Shared Learning Award 2019 finalist

-NICE has published its draft updated guideline on the diagnosis and treatment of high blood pressure (hypertension) for public consultation.
+NICE has today (28 August 2019) published its updated guideline on the diagnosis and treatment of high blood pressure (hypertension).

 More than 60 entries received from organisations across the country which highlight how they put NICE guidance into practice